Traditional

 Themba co-owns a music production company geared for the advertising industry and owns Mavovo Production Studios, which produces albums for several musicians

-TSHEPO TSHOLA
+IN MEMORY OF TSHEPO TSHOLA

 A NEW DAWN